crypticCaroline/ms1-plantfactory/README.md

 * Clicked the "Settings" button in the menu aboove the Repository.
 * Scroll down the Settings page to the "GitHub Pages" Section.
 * Under "Source", click the dropdown called "None" and then select "Master Branch".
-* The page will automatically refresh and a link displaced.
+* The page will automatically refresh, and a link displaced.
 It may take some time for the link to show the website.
-* If the page won't load go down to "template" under the "source" and select a template.
+* If the page will not load go down to "template" under the "source" and select a template.
 * Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking

 Forking the GitHub Repository
-By forking the GitHub Repository you can make a copy original repository on our GitHub account.
+By forking the GitHub Repository, you can make a copy original repository on our GitHub account.
 This means we can view or make changes without making the changes affect the original.

 * Log into GitHub and locate the GitHub Repository.
 * At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
 * You should now have a new copy of the original repository in your own GitHub account.

 ### Cloning

 Making a Local Clone

 * Log into your GitHub then find the gitpod repository
 * Under the repository name there is a button that say "Clone or download" click this.
-* If clonning with HTTPS "Clone with HTTPS", copy this link.
+* If cloning with HTTPS "Clone with HTTPS", copy this link.
 * Open Gitbash
 * Change the current working directory to the location where you want the cloned directory to be.
 * Type git clone, and then paste the URL you copied earlier.

         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
         Press - Enter- Your local clone will be created.
         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
                 > Cloning into `CI-Clone`...
                 > remote: Counting objects: 10, done.